Shaizar: Roman period

 The Roman armies led by Pompey conquered Syria in 64 BC.

 Syria was briefly occupied by Republican-Parthian forces under the Parthian prince Pacorus I.

 The Tabula Peutingeriana places Larisa 13 miles from Apamea and 14 miles from Epiphaneia.

 Byzantine and Early Arab periods

 The city remained part of the Christianised empire, known as the Byzantine Empire, under the name of Sezer.

 Shaizar fell to the Arabs in 638 and frequently passed from Arab to Byzantine control.
 It was sacked in 968 by Byzantine emperor Nicephorus II, and was captured by Basil II in 999, after which it became the southern border of the Byzantine Empire and was administered by the Bishop of Shaizar.
 A Fatimid castle was standing at Shaizar by the time the Byzantines recaptured the town.

 It was lost to the Banu Munqidh in 1081 when Ali ibn Munqidh bought it from the bishop.
-The Byzantines besieged it numerous times after this but failed to recover it.

-Crusaders

-The Franks arrived in Syria in 1098 during the First Crusade.
-The interaction between the Crusader states and the Banu Munqidh rulers of Shaizar consisted of a series of wars and alliances.
-They attempted to seize Shaizar in 1138 and 1157.